saylordotorg/course_hist103/Unit11.md

+---
+layout: default
+title: "HIST103: World History in the Early Modern and Modern Eras (1600-Present)"
+course_description: "An introductory survey of the political, economic, social, and technological transformations in world history from the 17th century to the present, with special emphasis on global interactions."
+next: ../../../
+previous: ../Unit10
+---
 **Unit 11: Final Exam** <span id="11"></span>
 -   **Final Exam: The Saylor Foundation's "HIST103 Final Exam"**
     Link: The Saylor Foundation's "[HIST103 Final